-Sending kidscollege (back) to college can be a bit frightening for a whole bunch of Mom and Dad reasons.
+Sending kids (back) to college can be a bit frightening for a whole bunch of Mom and Dad reasons.
 But one – often overlooked concern is financial literacy.
 Here are some conversation topics that could make for a real education.

 Credit Cards: Your kids will be bombarded with credit card offers – and credit to the “credit novice” can be a financial WMD – destroying credit just as fast as they establish it.